top of page

 The single service includes congregational singing and music on our wonderful organ.
 As we formalize our move to a single service, begun during the pandemic, we will use both our main Altars, as well as occasionally worship according to the more traditional, Rite I, service in our Prayer Book.
 At all services, our Priest in Charge preaches a sermon which is based on the Scripture readings assigned for the day.

-We are also reintroducing a weekday service of Holy Eucharist.
-Beginning October 6, we will have Holy Eucharist on Thursdays at 9 am.
+We are also celebrate a weekday service of Holy Eucharist on Thursdays at 9 am, with a Bible/Book study following.

 Those who are familiar with worship in a Roman Catholic or Lutheran setting will likely find it easy to follow our services.
 Our worship is enriched by the participation of those in our community- both during services and behind the scenes.